Adaobi-Chuks/Todo-List/README.md

 To delete a task, click on the X button next to the task name.

 ## Credits
-This app was built by [Chuks-Aginam Adaobi].
+This app was built by Chuks-Aginam Adaobi.